knope-dev/knope/docs/src/content/docs/recipes/preview-releases-with-pull-requests.md

 title: "Preview releases with pull requests"
 ---

-This recipe always keeps an open pull request whic previews the changes the Knope will include in the next release.
+This recipe always keeps an open pull request which previews the changes the Knope will include in the next release.
 This pull request will let you see the next version, the changes to versioned files, and the changelog.
 When you merge that pull request, Knope will create a new release with the changes from the pull request.

 This recipe requires a custom `knope.toml` file and two GitHub Actions workflows.